ARPA-SIMC/arkimet/doc/ds-simple.md

 - the segment name must represent an interval matching the dataset step (FIXME: should this be disabled for archives, to deal with datasets that had a change of step in their lifetime?) [corrupted]
-- the segment must be a directory [unaligned]
-- the size of each data file must match the data size exactly [corrupted]
 - data on disk must match the order of data used by queries [dirty]
+- the segment must not be newer than the index [unaligned]
 - `.metadata` file must not be empty [unaligned]
 - `.metadata` file must not be older than the data [unaligned]
 - `.summary` file must not be older than the `.metadata` file [unaligned]